glouw/blog/_posts/2018-04-14-Good-Makefiles.md

 # So what do I do?

-Simply add your new source files to SRCS and add libraries to LDFLAGS.
+Simply add your new source files to SRCS, libraries to LDFLAGS, and more compiler flags like -O3 and -flto to CFLAGS.

-# Is it C++ compatible?

-Yes, change CC to g++, and replace all occurrences of SRCS:.c=.d with SRCS:.cpp=.d.